AndrePatri/SharsorIPCpp/README.md

 - **NumPy**
 - **Eigen** -->

-If employed properly, the library is also designed to be rt-safe:
+If employed properly, the library is also designed to be rt-safe (in C++):
 - Dynamic allocations are reduced to the bare minimum.
 - Run-time semaphore acquisitions (used by `writeTensor` and `readTensor`) are designed to be non-blocking and rt-safe.
 It is then user's responsibility to handle, if necessary, possible write/read failures due to semaphore acquisition.
 - Calls to `run()/attach()` and `stop()` are not guaranteed to be rt-friendly.
 For rt applications, these calls should only be done during initialization/closing steps or, at run-time, sporadically.